-Choose Draw > Ink Editor, and select a pen.
+Choose Draw and select the Ink Editor pen.

-(If you don't have a digital pen enabled device and have a touch device instead, choose Draw with Touch > Ink Editor.)
+(If you don't have a digital pen enabled device and have a touch device instead, choose Draw with Touch > Ink Editor pen.)

 Do any of the following to edit your document using natural gestures:

 Draw a circle around the text you want to select.
 You can select words, sentences or paragraphs.
 Now you can apply formatting like font color, bold, or italic.

 Draw a line thorough the text to delete it.
 Delete large chunks of text by drawing a diagonal line or up-and-down squiggles.

 Choose a highlighter pen from the Pens group and draw across text to highlight the text.
 To remove the highlight draw across the text again.
 You can either highlight freeform or select the highlighter and choose Snap to Text.

 Draw a curve to join two words.
 Be sure both ends of the curve touch the words you want to join.